- Online Services User Agreement

 We may also collect the following service-specific customer information depending on the specific Service to which you subscribe:

 Phone Services.
-As part of delivering phone services, we keep information about the quantity, technical configuration, type, destination, location, and amount of your use of phone services, calling patterns and information contained on your telephone bill concerning the phone services you receive.
-This is known as customer proprietary network information or “CPNI” and subject to special protections as described in Section C (“Special rules associated with phone service”) below.
-Your name, address, and telephone number alone do not constitute CPNI, however.
+As part of delivering phone services, we keep information about the quantity, technical configuration, type, destination, location, and amount of your use of phone services, and calling patterns and information contained on your telephone bill concerning the phone services you receive.
+This information, when it is made available to us solely by virtue of our relationship with you, as a customer, is known as customer proprietary network information or “CPNI” and subject to special protections as described in Section D (“Special rules associated with customer proprietary network information”) below.
+Your name, address, and telephone number alone do not constitute CPNI when they have been published in a directory format, however.

 If you subscribe to Bright House Enhanced Voicemail service (which includes voicemail-to-email and voicemail-to-text service), we transmit, and may collect and store for a period of time, information generated by the service when you receive voicemail, including but not limited to audio recordings of such voicemail.